gupta-mihir/gupta-mihir/README.md

 **`Creating Apps, Shaping Futures (Mobile App Developer/iOS/Cross Platform)`**

 I'm an experienced iOS developer with a proven track record of independently managing full-cycle app development.
-Currently serving as the product owner and sole developer of an educational game for a non-profit associated with Arizona State University, I oversee every aspect of design, development, and deployment using Unity and Swift.
+Currently serving as the Product Owner and Lead Developer of an educational game for a non-profit start up, associated with Arizona State University, I oversee every aspect of design, development, and deployment using Unity and Swift.
 My portfolio includes creating impactful solutions like Text A Reminder, a productivity iOS app for small businesses, and collaborating on NGO projects to improve literacy for underprivileged children.
 Skilled in Agile methodologies, I specialize in crafting user-focused, innovative mobile applications.

 ---